Jooris van der Straeten: Life

-The artist moved to France where he worked as a painter of Elisabeth of Austria, Queen of France, wife of Charles IX of France.
+The artist moved to France where he worked as a painter of Elisabeth of Austria, wife of Charles IX of France.
 He painted a portrait of the queen in 1573.
 This is the only signed and dated work by the painter and is preserved in the Convent of Las Descalzas Reales in Madrid.
 To Jorge de la Rúa is also attributed a portrait of Prince Don Carlos in armor in the Convent of Las Descalzas Reales.
 This work was previously attributed to the Portuguese painter Cristóvão de Morais.
 The artist worked in France also for Catherine de' Medici.

 The artist made his testament in April 1577 while lying ill in bed in at a residence in Saint-Germain-des-Prés.
 He stated in his testament that he was a painter and valet de chambre (valet) of the French queen Louise of Lorraine.
 He further declared that he was the creditor of the queen and Nicholas Hilliard, painter to the English queen.
 The artist likely never married nor did he become a naturalised Frenchman.